envato/encapsulate_as_money/README.md

 # EncapsulateAsMoney

 Want your model attribute to be a [Money](https://github.com/RubyMoney/money) instance?
-EncapsulateAsMoney provides a simple way to get this done.
+EncapsulateAsMoney provides a simple way to get this done!

 ## Installation